Kyrgyz President Ready To Resign After Approval Of New Cabinet

 The Association of Kyrgyzstan's Entrepreneurs announced on October 8 that they would nominate their own candidate, Askar Sydykov, the executive director of the International Business Council.

-Kyrgyzstan's central bank allowed financial institutions to reopen on October 8 after their closure two days earlier, as business associations warned the country could face food shortages if banks and tax offices remained shut, which would create public safety fears.
+Kyrgyzstan's central bank allowed financial institutions to reopen on October 8 after their closure two days earlier, as business associations warned the country could face food shortages if banks and tax offices remained shut.